Heuristic principle: if a result is technically erudite, needs

 1B.
 The Meaning of the Finite and the Infinite Chapter 1.
 This chapter introduces mZFC set theory, and extends the Peano axioms for the natural numbers to transfinite natural numbers, which we call transnatural numbers.
 Some basic properties of the transnatural numbers are developed, we define a model for the real numbers using 'capital Zeta functions', we deconstruct the uncountable continuum hypothesis for the set of subsets of the natural numbers, and we introduce an algebra of transinfinite ordinals, called ladder algebra.

 1C.
 The Meaning of Branched Spaces Chapter 2.
 Removing a point from a real line divides it into two pieces, and removing a point from an n-branched space divides it into n pieces.
-We introduce the idea of branched space topology which acts as a model for our extended idea of the Euler characteristic, as a general polynomial with integer coefficients.
+We introduce the idea of branched space topology which acts as a model for our extended idea of the Euler characteristic, related to etale cohomology, as a general polynomial with integer coefficients.

 1D.
 The Meaning of Superstructures Chapter 3.
 Just as addition by repetition generates multiplication and multiplication by repetition generates exponentiation, so an nth superexponential operation generates an (n + 1)th superexponential operation.
 This chapter introduces a general algebra for superexponentiation in an extended form from that given in the eBook Superexponential algebra.
 We also give a survey of category theory, including a discussion of functors and toposes.